f4yd4-s3c/mbeubeu-c2/README.md

-**MBEUBEU** is a cross-platform, modular, and stealthy Command & Control (C2) framework developed for red team operations and adversary emulation.
-Written in **Go**, it is designed for flexibility, evasion, and practical real-world offensive security simulations.
+**MBEUBEU** is a flexible and stealthy open-source Command and Control (C2) framework designed for modern red team operations and adversary simulation.
+It supports multiple agent types, including Windows and Linux, and integrates advanced features for post-exploitation, evasion, and operator collaboration.

+**MBEUBEU** is fully written in Go (Golang), making it cross-platform.
+The project is open to contributions from anyone who wants to help make it more powerful and adaptable.
+While **MBEUBEU** is not yet feature-complete and doesn't aim to compete directly with other C2 frameworks, it is continuously evolving over time with community input and real-world red teaming needs in mind.

 > ⚠️ **DISCLAIMER:** This tool is intended for **educational** purposes and **authorized** penetration testing only.
 Any misuse is strictly prohibited and not the responsibility of the developer.